kiota-community/dart_kiota/README.md

 - [x] Parse node interface
 - [x] Request adapter interface

-Things other abstractions have, but this doesn't:
+Things other abstractions have, but this one doesn't:

 - [ ] Backing stores
 - [ ] Authentication
+- [ ] JSON serialization/deserialization
+- [ ] Form data serialization/deserialization

+These could be added in the future or by other packages.